 interim this should not be a reason for rejection.

 Rule 4.4.2.I – this rule is optional for materials weighing <5.0g and an MDS should not

 Where can I find the European ELV Directive and the latest version of Annex II?

-Here you can download the EU ELV Directive 2000/53/EC and the latest version of the Annex II (Version: Nov 2017).
+Here you can download the EU ELV Directive 2000/53/EC (including the latest version of the Annex II, Version: 2023).